1. Home

 How to allow all web crawlers access to your content

-Using this syntax tells web crawlers to crawl all pages on yourdomain.com, including the homepage.
+Using this syntax tells bots to crawl all pages on your domain name, including the homepage.

 Blocking a specific web crawler from a specific folder